RavinSG/obsidian-cyber/THM/Passive Reconnaissance.md

 - Calling the company in an attempt to get information (social engineering).
 - Entering company premises pretending to be a repairman.

+The [bugcrowd](https://www.bugcrowd.com) website has a list of companies that have provided the authority to perform bug bounties.

 ## whois

 WHOIS is a request and response protocol that follows the [RFC 3912](https://www.ietf.org/rfc/rfc3912.txt) specification.
 A WHOIS server listens on **TCP port 43** for incoming requests.
 The domain registrar is responsible for maintaining the WHOIS records for the domain names it is leasing.